raman325/ha-zoom-automation/README.md

   value_template: '{{ trigger.event.data.event == "user.presence_status_updated" }}'
 ```

-You will likely want to act on information in `trigger.json.payload.object`, either in a `condition` or an `action`.
+You will likely want to act on information in `trigger.event.data.payload.object`, either in a `condition` or an `action`.
 Be sure to use `value_template` and `data_template` when accessing this information in your configured automation.

 You can use some `input_text`s with an automation too, like this: